CeciliaCode/user-app/README.md

 ## Features

 - **User Profile Management**:
   - **Create Profile**: Users can enter their name, age, and occupation.
+All fields are validated to avoid nulls, and ensure they register input according to their type.
+There is a minimum of 3 chars for strings and a valid age range from 18 to 100.
+The  registration button is not enabled until all the requirements are met.
   - **View Profile**: Display the saved profile information.
   - **Navigate Easily**: Buttons for moving between screens and returning to the home screen.
 - **Simple UI with Three Screens**: